-Immediately we hear that eichah is not only the word these two verses have in common.
+Immediately we hear that Eichah is not only the word these two verses have in common.
 They also share the word levadi / vadad, meaning “lonely, alone, solitary”.
 To be alone is not something to celebrate but to mourn.
 Judaism is a religion not of individuals but of a people.
 Faith does not belong to the private recesses of the soul.
 It belongs to the life we live together.
-Where people meet is where G-d is to be found.
+Where people meet is where God is to be found.

 Sickness and bereavement force us in upon ourselves.
 Yet in Judaism, we pray for healing for those who are ill “in the midst of all the other sick of Israel”.
-We offer consolation to mourners with the words, “May G-d comfort you in the midst of the other mourners of Zion and Jerusalem”.
-We specifically emphasize the not-aloneness of the ill and the bereaved.
+We offer consolation to mourners with the words, “May God comfort you in the midst of the other mourners of Zion and Jerusalem”.
+We specifically emphasise the not-aloneness of the ill and the bereaved.
 They are part of a people – and that is part of the healing, the consolation.

 Likewise at a wedding, one of the seven blessings (sheva berakhot) says: “Bring great happiness and joy to one who was barren [Zion], as her children return to her in joy.
 Blessed are You, Lord, who gladdens Zion through her children.”
-It is as if the entire Jewish people, past, present and future, were present at the wedding, taking delight in this new couple.
+It is as if the entire Jewish people, past, present and future, are present at the wedding, taking delight in this new couple.

 So deep does this idea go that the word for human “life” in Judaism – chayyim – is in the plural, as if life alone were not a life.
 The word simchah in Hebrew is impossible to translate precisely.
 It does not mean “happiness, joy, rejoicing” – because each of these emotional states can be experienced by someone alone, whereas simchah in Judaism always refers to a collective celebration.
 Simchah means “the happiness we share with others”.

 Jewish law tells us to make the blessing (shehecheyanu), “Who has kept us alive and sustained us and brought us to this time” on seeing a friend whom we have not seen for at least thirty days.
 Why specifically this blessing?
-Because, as Honi ha-me-agel says in the Talmud (Taanit 23a): “Either companionship or death”.
+Because, as Honi Ha-me-agel says in the Talmud (Taanit 23a): “Either companionship or death”.
 A renewal of friendship is therefore nothing less than a renewal of life itself.
 Life alone is not a life.
-Hence the remarkable ruling of Maimonides (Hilkhot Teshuvah 3: 11):
+Hence the remarkable ruling of Maimonides (Hilkhot Teshuvah 3:11):

 One who separates himself from the community, even if he does not commit a transgression but merely holds himself aloof from the congregation of Israel, does not fulfil the commandments together with his people, shows himself indifferent to their distress and does not observe their fast days but goes on his own way like one of the nations who does not belong to the Jewish people — such a person has no share in the world to come.